kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ## Eventing

-### Kyma with Knative eventing
+### Kyma with Knative Eventing

-Kyma now uses Knative eventing backed by NATS Streaming by default.
-This is a big first step towards leveraging Knative eventing capabilities in the upcoming releases.
+Kyma now uses Knative Eventing backed by NATS Streaming by default.
+This is a big first step towards leveraging Knative Eventing capabilities in the upcoming releases.

 ### Improved security